-- an act of extortion; swindle.
+- an act or instance of extorting or overcharging; a swindle.

 - a layer of decomposed rocks or minerals found along the walls of a vein.

 - fragments of rock that have accumulated between or along the walls of a fault.

 OTHER WORDS FROM gougegoug·er, nounun·gouged, adjective

 Fortunately, removing those gouges and restoring the wood’s original luster is a fast, easy project that anyone can handle.Get your scratched wooden cutting board looking bright and new|Jean Levasseur|January 7, 2022|Popular-Science

 The Obama administration has not put forward any plan that will outright gouge more than $700 billion from Medicare.3 Beefs With Mitt Romney’s Convention Speech|Matthew DeLuca|August 31, 2012|DAILY BEAST

 The spine of the Appalachian Mountains is being obliterated to gouge out the seams of black coal.Chris Hedges and Joe Sacco Chronicle Mining Catastrophes in West Virginia|Chris Hedges, Joe Sacco|June 14, 2012|DAILY BEAST

 At court, Poggio once got into a brawl with a rival official and tried to gouge out his eyes.The Book That Changed the World|Jimmy So|October 7, 2011|DAILY BEAST

 I had four and a half rows to trim, and then the whole orchard to go over with paint pot and gouge and cement.The Idyl of Twin Fires|Walter Prichard Eaton